uo bar

 Most Recent News (see below for more news)

-• Last Saturday was the Dia de Salud health fair, an annual free clinic that I run in collaboration with UO MAPS—the Minority Association of Premedical Students (and MAPS lead organizer Anna Burger)—which provides health care access for those in Eugene experiencing barriers.
-This year it included 25 UO student volunteers and 5 clinical providers.
-We had >60 patients and all were seen by providers (with access to a Spanish-speaker provider if they chose) and had the opportunity for free follow-up medical appointments through our collaboration with Volunteers in Medicine.
-And Hannah Cantrell did osteoporosis screening using our new heel ultrasonometer.
-This is the 12th year of the clinic which I started with former grad student Julia Ridgeway-Diaz (who is now Dr. Julia Ridgeway-Diaz) and Huerto de la Familia back in 2011 (it's the second time in the post-pandemic era that we've held the event). (posted 5/7/2024)
+• This past Saturday was the Dia de Salud health fair, an annual free clinic that I run in collaboration with UO MAPS—the Minority Association of Premedical Students (and MAPS lead organizers Cinthia Muñiz & Al Wong)—which provides health care access for those in Eugene experiencing barriers.
+This year it included 28 UO student volunteers and 4 volunteer physicians.
+And my amazing staff of volunteers (Allissa Van Steenis, Avi Locke, Ali Silva Reyes, Ava Rodgers, Nickhil Prakash, Olivia Ferrell, Emma Kammerer, and Kayla Calvert) helped train the main volunteer staff.
+This was the 13th year of the clinic, which I started with former grad student Julia Ridgeway-Diaz (who is now Dr. Julia Ridgeway-Diaz) and Huerto de la Familia back in 2011 (it's the third time in the "post-pandemic era" that we've held the event). (posted 5/7/2025)

 About Me